andrew771027/DeviceTestRunner/docs/definition_of_done/definition_of_done_v1.5.1.md

 # Device Test Runner v1.5.1 Definition of Done

-Baseline: current working tree after tag `v1.5.0` (release candidate)
+Historical baseline: the working tree after tag `v1.5.0` (release candidate)

 - [x] `after_step` and `retry_on_failure` are represented in config and models.
 - [x] Runner selects retry-enabled validation rules by step.